 Shoal Channel and the harbour at Gibsons are in a well protected area that you may be completely oblivious to hazardous conditions in the Strait of Georgia.
 The gap leading to the strait is a shallow spot, and any waves will pick up dramatically here.
 You can paddle through some pretty heavy seas on leaving the harbour that were not evident when you started out.
 In summer, the westerly sea breezes of the afternoon may affect you as you cross from Steep Bluff to Keats Island.
 In winter the Squamish winds are of a concern here.
 Also be careful to watch for recreational and heavy commercial boat traffic when paddling the channels.
 Ferry wash is another factor to watch out for.

-Once you have launched from Gibsons Harbour, a number of alternative routes to Plumper Cove Provincial Park are available.
-You may want to paddle north along the coast to see Gibsons shoreline and its environment before crossing Shoal Channel to Keats Island.
-Or you can head directly to Plumper Cove from the launch site.
-This is a crossing of about 1.6 km over open water, another chance to savour the splendour of the coastal mountains.
+Once you have launched from Gibsons Landing Harbour, a number of alternative routes to Plumper Cove Provincial Park are available.
+You may want to paddle north along the coast to see Gibsons shoreline and its environment before crossing Shoal Channel to Keats Island, or you can head directly to Plumper Cove from the launch site.
+This is a crossing of about 1.6 km over open water, another chance to savour the splendour of the Coast Mountains.
 If the channel is windy, you may prefer to go south around Steep Bluff, cross the narrow channel to Keats Island and follow the shoreline to the park.

 When you arrive into Plumpers Cove you will slip into the cove behind the Shelter Islands and you will see the public wharf and the park.
 There are hiking trails that follow the coast and wind through the forest, where you can see many bird species.

-Launch from Gibsons Harbour, check your weather conditions.
-To circumnavigate Keats Island it is about 13 km or 8 miles in safe well protected waters for the most part.
+To circumnavigate Keats Island it is about 13 km (8 mi) in safe, well-protected waters (for the most part).
 West winds will be augmented by the funnelling and channelling effect through the gap between the mainland and Keats Island.
 Collingwood Channel at the east end of Keats will be affected by the southeast winds and westerlies.

 Proceed around Steep Bluff, and head out of the harbour and toward Home Island also known as “Salmon Rock” at the south tip of Keats Island.
 Shoal Channel is an area of increased wave action due to the funnelling effect and the shallow water.
 When you reach a tiny cove behind the rocks off the southern tip of Keats, the tumult suddenly subsides.
 You will find a pocket beach which gives you the opportunity to rest or go ashore and explore the hiking trails on the island.
 It is also a beautiful place to watch the sunset.
 This little cove is dry at lowest tides but offers a safe harbour when the water depths permits.